Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.AutoUpgrade.md

 ### Configure with Bicep

-To deploy resource that pass this rule:
+To deploy AKS clusters that pass this rule:

-- steps
+- Set `properties.autoUpgradeProfile.upgradeChannel` to an upgrade channel such as `stable`.

 For example: